chrisben/imgcache.js/README.md

 * replace images with cached version if fail to load This is the best solution I have found so far to provide easy caching of images within a phonegap web app.

-This library should work with Phonegap/Cordova 1.x so the supported platforms should be:
+This library works with Phonegap/Cordova 1.7 so the supported platforms should be:
 * Android
 * BlackBerry WebWorks (OS 5.0 and higher)
 * iOS